 The length and content of these programs can vary by school.
 For example, certificate and diploma programs can take several years to complete, and like degree programs, include training in anatomy, nutrition and the clinical uses of herbs.
 Programs designed for hobbyists or retail store clerks are often shorter in length and provide instruction in herbal identification as well a basic understanding of their medicinal properties.

 Herbal Retail Salesperson

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reported that employment of retail salespersons, including herbal retail sales persons, is expected to grow 10% between 2012 and 2022.
-In May 2013, the BLS also reported that the annual median salary of a retail sales worker was $21,110.
+The U.S. Bureau of Labor Statistics (BLS) reported that employment of retail salespersons, including herbal retail sales persons, is expected to grow 7% between 2014 and 2024.
+In May 2015, the BLS also reported that the annual median salary of a retail sales worker was $21,780.

 Professional herbalists provide herbal recommendations to their clients and, depending on their training, may also provide other diagnostic and treatment services.
 Some herbalists are trained in the use of herbs only, while others may hold licensure in other health care modalities, such as naturopathy, acupuncture or traditional Chinese medicine.

 Herbalists may also work with medical doctors or are medical doctors themselves.
 The educational requirements for each type of herbalist vary significantly.
 For example, acupuncturists and naturopaths must obtain professional licensure before practicing in some states.
 Herbalists may also want to earn professional certification from a recognized herbalism professional association.

 The BLS does not provide job outlook information for professional herbalists.
 Payscale.com stated that acupuncturists earned a median salary of $49,839 as of 2016.